golles/tomtom-apis-python/CONTRIBUTING.md

 To ensure a consistent development environment, we recommend using the [devcontainer](https://code.visualstudio.com/docs/devcontainers/containers) or a [GitHub Codespace](https://github.com/codespaces).
 These tools will provide you with a standardized setup that matches the project's requirements.

 If you prefer using a local development environment, you can create a Python virtual environment using the `scripts/setup_env.sh` script.
 This script uses [uv](https://docs.astral.sh/uv) to manage dependencies and environment settings.
-It will also install required `npm` tools.
+It will also install required `npm` tools and autocompletions.

 ```sh
 ./scripts/setup_env.sh